openstack-infra/system-config/doc/source/puppet.rst

       :datadir: '/etc/puppet/hieradata/%{environment}'

 This setup supports multiple configuration.
-The two sets of environments that OpenStack CI users are ``production`` and ``development``. ``production`` is the default is and the environment used when nothing else is specified.
+The two sets of environments that OpenStack Infrastructure uses are ``production`` and ``development``.
+``production`` is the default is and the environment used when nothing else is specified.
 Then the configuration needs to be placed into common.yaml in ``/etc/puppet/hieradata/production`` and ``/etc/puppet/hieradata/development``.
 The values are simple key-value pairs in yaml format.